Complete Battle Belt Setup Guide: How to Set Up Your Battle Belt

 Battle belt

-These belts go by many names: range belts, war belts, gun belts, and battle belts.
-They all form the starting point for carrying your necessities for a day of shooting.
-They’re important for keeping all your tools at the ready, so you don’t need to waste time and attention digging through a bag.
+These belts go by many names: range belts, war belts, gun belts and battle belts.
+Whatever you call them, they all form the starting point for carrying your necessities for a day of shooting.
+Battle belts and belts that serve the same purpose are important for keeping all your tools at the ready, so you don't need to waste time and attention digging through a bag.
 They help save time reloading, too, by keeping your magazines within reach at all times.

-The first step in setting up your battle belt is making sure you have the best gear out there, starting, of course, with the belt itself.
-As you’re shopping for the right belt to accompany you on your adventures, keep the following items in mind:
+The first step in setting up your battle belt is making sure you have the best gear.
+This includes the accessories you intend to wear, but it starts with the belt itself.
+As you're shopping for the right belt to accompany you on your adventures, keep the following items in mind:

 • Your battle belt should be as tough as you are.
-Belts should be made of heavy duty materials that won’t deteriorate over time, rip, tear, or shred.
-Nylon is the best material for this purpose.
+Belts should be made of heavy-duty materials that won't deteriorate over time, rip, tear, or shred.
+Nylon is the best material for this purpose, but leather gun belts are a popular choice as well.

 • The belt should be able to carry the weight of your items without feeling heavy on your back or torso.

-• The belt should also be able to support a holster without rolling under – after all, this is the primary purpose of a battle belt.
+• The belt should also be able to support a holster without rolling under, which is the primary purpose of a battle belt.

-• The belt should be made in a way that it won’t constantly need to be straightened or readjusted on your body.
-It shouldn’t swivel around constantly, distracting you from your goals and missions of the day.
+• The belt should be made in a way that it won't constantly need to be straightened or readjusted on your body.
+Your belt shouldn't swivel around every minute, distracting you from your goals and missions of the day.

-You need a battle belt because you want a convenient and comfortable way to carry your gun – the next step, then, is attaching the holster.
 Your belt should be accommodating to a sturdy holster and mounting system or hanger system.
-It’s a great idea to select a mounting system that allows you to trade out different holsters.
-This is an important point to look for if you’re shooting with multiple guns.
+It's a great idea to select a mounting system that allows you to trade out different holsters.
+This is an especially important point to look for if you're shooting with multiple guns.

-Make sure to carry your pistol bullets in a way that they’re facing toward the buckle of your belt – the middle of your body.
-This will make reloading even quicker and easier.
+Make sure to carry your pistol bullets in a way that they're facing toward the buckle of your belt, which in most cases will be the middle of your body.
+This will make reloading even quicker and easier, besides reducing the risk of your arm catching on your clothing as you reload.

-On the other hand, a rifle magazine should be stored on the belt in the opposite direction: with the bullets pointing the other way - away from the belt buckle.
+On the other hand, a rifle magazine should be stored on the belt in the opposite direction.
+The bullets should be pointing the other way, or away from the belt buckle.

 There are many other items you may want to carry on your battle belt, and what you decide to pack that day depends on your personal preference.
 Here are some crowd favorites: